Sgendelsman/Morsr/README.md

 By now, I'm sure you've seen the classic Will Smith and Jeff Goldblum film "independence Day," in which the Telegraph is used to communicate between human miltary organizations in order to coordinate attacks against the extraterrestrial invaders.
 As this was a monumental step in promotion of our technology, we've declared **July 3rd** of each year to be **Independence Day Day**, on which it is customary to read out Bill Pullman's rousing speech as President of the United States on your Telegraph device(s)!

+### Fyre Alarm Box

+With 21st Century smoke detectors and ceiling sprinklers constantly advancing to deeper and deeper levels of complexity and connectivity, we wanted to roll out a new set of safety devices that will be able to help first responders across the country.
+Using our new Fyre Alarm Boxes, a Firehouse Watchdesk can connect to street corners up to **30 feet away**.
+All a civilian has to do is start a fire, realize arson is a crime, run to the street corner, and pull the Telegraph Fyre Alarm Box!

+We assembled a crack team of specialists from around the world to make sure this device would be truly unique.
+Here is what they had to say about the up-and-coming innovations we keep churning out:

+>"Who is this?
+Why do you keep calling me?"
+>-James E. Leonard, Chief of New York City Fire Department

+>"Don't believe everything you read on the internet!"
+>-Abraham Lincoln

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for